How the Tory Syndicate has damaged the UK

 |This is essentially how parties operate already, so is the preferred option for those in the Labour or Lib Dem parties who feel the tide is turning in their favour.||This approach is limited unless the Tory Party implodes.|

 Any rise to power based on a Tory implosion will probably be short-lived.
-The Tories will seek to sell new policies (while keeping their self-interested agenda fundamentally intact) to win back voters.
+The Tories will seek to rebrand themselves (while keeping their self-interested agenda fundamentally intact) to win back voters.
+Superficial though such rebranding is, it has been successful, under David Cameron, in persuading enough voters that the Tories have ‘changed’.

 In any case, such now are the electoral and other obstacles that no one party is likely to beat the Tories anyway.